josueemartinezz/cse15l-lab-reports/lab-report-1-week-2.md

 # 2. Remotely Connecting

-+ Install OpenSSH(link) in order to connect your personal computer to other computers in the server of your choice and find your CSE15L account here(link) to then access it through VSCode.
++ Install [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) in order to connect your personal computer to other computers in the server of your choice and find your CSE15L account [here](https://sdacs.ucsd.edu/~icc/index.php) to then access it through VSCode.

 + Once you go back to VSCode and press CTRL + SHIFT + ` , OR  find "Terminal" on the top selection bar and choose "New Terminal".
 You should see this horizontal split screen that includes your VSCode Get Started (Top Half) and your New Terminal (Bottom Half):